Airport Guide: Ninoy Aquino International Airport Terminal 1 (MNL T1)

 The airside zone of T1 covers the restricted, passengers-only area after immigration and final security.
 This includes the boarding gates, the nearby holding areas, and all lounges and retail/dining facilities accessible only to travellers who have completed pre-departure formalities and passed through border control.

-Click here or on the image below to read my separate Airport Guide covering T1’s airside zone.
+Click here or on the image below to read my Airport Guide covering T1’s airside zone.

 ARRIVALS